Sagumi/exit-insert-mode-on-blur/README.md

 ## Features

-Exits vim extension inserte mode when changing editor tab or when the window loses focus.
+Exits vim extension insert mode when changing editor tab or when the window loses focus.

 ## Requirements